jordan-jakisa/blog/README.md

 # blog
-A collection of all my blog posts as properlly formatted markdown files
+A collection of all my blog posts as properly formatted markdown files